Lecanemab: Adverse effects

+Lecanemab may cause harmful adverse effects.
 Lecanemab may cause amyloid-related imaging abnormalities (ARIA).
 ARIA is often asymptomatic, but serious and life-threatening events rarely may occur.
 ARIA most commonly presents as temporary swelling of the brain that usually resolves over time and may be accompanied by small spots of bleeding in or on the surface of the brain, though some people may have symptoms such as headache, confusion, dizziness, vision changes, nausea and seizure.

 Compared to placebo, all doses of the drug caused accelerated brain shrinkage.
+However, one study indicates the brain volume reductions are consistent with amyloid plaque removal.

 Pharmacology

 Mechanism of action

-Lecanemab is a monoclonal antibody consisting of the humanized version of a mouse antibody, mAb158, that recognizes protofibrils and prevents amyloid beta deposition in animal models of Alzheimer's disease.
+Lecanemab is a humanized monoclonal antibody consisting of a humanized version of a mouse antibody, mAb158, that recognizes protofibrils and prevents amyloid beta deposition in animal models of Alzheimer's disease.